wmora/martianrun/README.md

        src="https://developer.android.com/images/brand/en_generic_rgb_wo_60.png" />
 </a>

-You can find a tutorial of how this project started here:
+You can find a tutorial on how this project started here:

 * [Part 1: Project and World Setup](http://williammora.com/a-running-game-with-libgdx-part-1)
 * [Part 2: Main Character and Controls](http://williammora.com/a-running-game-with-libgdx-part-2)